ibex-team/ibex-lib/doc/solver.rst

-.. _ibex-solve:
+.. _solver:

 **************************************
              IbexSolve
 **************************************

-This page describes the IbexSolve, the plugin installed with the ``--with-solver`` option.
+This page describes IbexSolve, the plugin installed with the ``--with-solver`` option.

-**The documentation is under construction.**
+.. _solver-run-default:

 =================
 Getting started